 Pivotal results are expected in the f irst half of 2021, according to Sanofi.
 Amcenestrant as a monotherapy may be available as a second- and third-line treatment for patients with metastatic breast cancer in 2022, the company said.7

 Amcenestrant monotherapy is also being evaluated versus physician’s choice of therapy in the open label, phase 2 trial AMEERA-3 trial (NCT04059484), which will enroll 372 patients.
 The control treatment involves choosing monotherapy from a list of agents with different mechanisms of action: anastrozole, letrozole, or exemestane, which are aromatase inhibitors; tamoxifen, a selective estrogen receptor modulator; or fulvestrant.
 The primary end point is progression-free survival (PFS).
 Secondary end points include OS, ORR, disease control rate, CBR, and duration of response (DOR).9

 Another study, AMEERA-5 (NCT04478266), is testing amcenestrant in combination with palbociclib (Ibrance), a CDK4/6 inhibitor, versus letrozole plus palbociclib as a first-line therapy for patients with ER-positive, HER2negative locoregional or metastatic breast cancer.
-The study, which aims to recruit 810 patients, has a primary end point of PFS and secondary end points of OS, ORR, DOR, and CBR.10
+The study has a primary end point of PFS and secondary end points of OS, ORR, DOR, and CBR.10

 Additionally, the Quantum Leap Healthcare Collaborative announced in June 2020 that amcenestrant was selected to be part of a new I-SPY 2 study arm.